The day finally arrives…

 #4.
 Ensure that other pituitary hormones are functioning well.

-Your pituitary gland, the same gland that produces TSH, also regulates several other hormones in your body.
+Your pituitary gland, the same gland that produces TSH, also regulates several other hormones.

 Cortisol, in particular, plays an important role in regulating thyroid function.